pspelman/challenge_csv_upload_next/README.md

 [comment]: <> (<details><summary><b>Show instructions</b></summary>)

 1. Open the project in VS Code
+- ensure you have Docker and Remote Containers extensions installed for VS Code

 2. Select the containers / docker tab and select Open the current folder in container or attach to running container